Transcript: Plant-Based Diets and Cellular Stress Defenses

 Now, studies are expensive, particularly if the kiwi people refuse funding because we have the audacity to test other fruit.
 So they wanted to make this study count.
 So when they designed their plant portfolio, they went all out.
 Check it out.
 Green tea.
-Rosehip juice, berries, berries, berries, berries, berries, berries, berries, berries, pomegranate, dark blue grapes, Brussels sprout,s, broccoli, red cabbage, kale, blue potatoes, dark chocolate walnuts rosemary, and oregano.
+Rosehip juice, berries, berries, berries, berries, berries, berries, berries, berries, pomegranate, dark blue grapes, Brussels sprouts, broccoli, red cabbage, kale, blue potatoes, dark chocolate, walnuts, rosemary, oregano.
 This study is making me hungry.

 I don’t know if you noticed, but this is that same amazing research group that blessed the world with that study of thousands of different foods.
 So they knew what they were doing.